 The Michigan Alliance started a new program that will give student-athletes a new soccer option.
-The Alliance Reserves teams are comprised of players that desire to play at a level that doesn’t put the demands that the Alliance team schedule requires.
-The teams compete in a larger league that fosters more balanced competition while not traveling more the 30 minutes.
-The player receive a camp, additional training opportunities with Alliance teams, and great access to programs.
+The Alliance Reserves teams are comprised of players that desire to play at a level that doesn’t put the demands that the Select/Premier Alliance team schedule requires.
+The teams compete in a travel-rec league that fosters more balanced competition while not traveling more the 30 minutes.
+The player receives a camp, additional training opportunities with Alliance teams, and great access to programs.

 What league do Reserves teams compete in?

-The Alliance Reserves teams will compete in the WSSL Select or Recreational leagues.
+The Alliance Reserves teams will compete in the WSSL Travel-Recreational league.
 If a team has the ability to compete in a select league, the club may grant the decision to move into a select environment.

 How do I get on an Alliance Reserves Team?